Frequently Asked Questions

 Every year the runners receive a take home souvenir of the race - usually a garment with a retail value of about $50.00.
 Those who run the marathon and half-marathon races will also receive a medallion with the Yukon River Trail Marathon logo.

-Trophies will be presented to the top three female and male marathon and half-marathon participants in the categories: open, master and master plus.
-Medals will be awarded to each runner in the top three teams for the relay in the three categories: male, female and mixed.
+Awards will be presented to the top three female and male marathon and half-marathon participants in the categories: open, masters, masters plus and masters plus plus.
+Awards will be to each runner in the top three teams for the relay in the three categories: male, female and mixed.
+The top 3 half marathon walkers will also receive an award.

 When will the results be posted?